 Menopausal symptoms and breast cancer are associated for a number of reasons:

-- Cancer treatment can cause ovaries to fail and you start menopause
+- Cancer treatment can cause ovaries to fail and trigger menopause

 - You may be in menopause when you are diagnosed with breast cancer

-- Adjuvant endocrine therapy, which works to prevent breast cancer recurrence, can cause menopausal symptoms
+- Adjuvant endocrine (hormone) therapy, which works to prevent breast cancer recurrence, can cause menopausal symptoms

-- Stopping hormone replacement therapy (HRT) when your breast cancer diagnosis is made can cause menopausal symptoms that may have been masked by HRT
+- Stopping menopause hormone therapy (MHT) when your breast cancer diagnosis is made can cause menopausal symptoms that may have been masked by MHT.

 Menopausal symptoms may start abruptly with breast cancer treatment or advance slowly; there is no way of predicting how menopause will affect each woman.
 More information is available in our pages on menopause after cancer.

 Women who develop breast cancer may be at risk of developing osteoporosis, a condition in which bones become fragile and brittle.
 It's important for women who have been diagnosed with breast cancer to check their bone health, especially if they have other risk factors for osteoporosis.

 For women who are diagnosed with osteoporosis, there are therapies available that can treat this condition.
 Weight-resistant exercises, adequate calcium in your diet and adequate vitamin D are important parts of managing osteoporosis.